IBM-Cloud/vpc-tutorials/vpc-app-deploy/README.md

 cp export.template export
-vi export; # fill in the environment variables source export
+vi export; # fill in the environment variables source export ibmcloud is target --gen 1; # 1 for generation classic, 2 for vpc available soon
 ```

 To run the cli example:
 ```
-make all_cli
+make cli_all
 ```

 To run the terraform example:
 ```
-make all_tf
+make tf_all
 ```

-To run the ansible example:
+To run the ansible example, ansible must be on your PATH:
 ```
-make all_ansible
+make a_all
 ```